p-aulina/Kaufman-Roberts_function/README.md

 # Kaufman-Roberts function
-## Computing blocking probability, occupancy probability distribution and average number of requests per occupation state in a fully accessible system with multi-service traffic.
+## This code calculates following data in in a fully accessible system with multi-service traffic:
+## - blocking probability,
+## -occupancy probability distribution,
+## - average number of requests per occupation state.